 Potential Tax Benefits of Charitable Giving

 While deductions probably aren’t the primary reason you give, your generosity could have benefits come tax time.
+Here are some factors to keep in mind:

 How Could This Impact Your Financial Plans?